 Photo by Richard Haro

-Ride your sleigh up north for the annual Garden of Lights—an illuminated half-mile stretch at the Gardens on Spring Creek in Fort Collins.
+Ride your sleigh up north for the annual Garden of Lights—a half-mile stretch at the Gardens on Spring Creek in Fort Collins where nearly every square inch is covered in Christmas lights.
 Santa Claus touches down nightly, and you can sip on a holiday cocktail from the on-site bar.
-Check the online calendar for additional entertainment like a cappella carolers, a dog troupe, and even occasional visits from Mrs. Claus (we hear she’ll relay wish lists to the mister).
-The Gardens on Spring Creek, 2145 Centre Ave., Fort Collins; now–December 23; 5–9 p.m; $10 for adults, $5 for kids
+Check the online calendar for additional entertainment like a cappella carolers and the Sugar Plum Furries Dog Troupe.
+The Gardens on Spring Creek, 2145 Centre Ave., Fort Collins; December 5–December 23; 5–9 p.m; $12 for adults, $8 for kids

 Blossoms of Light